tuongphantrue/house-price-emailer/README.md

 photo, and a link - pulled from the same Batdongsan.com.vn pages already being fetched for the price-range tables above.

+**Order**: Chung cư fetches first (moved to the front of `SOURCES`) and the sample-listings section displays first in the email too, right after the stat strip and before every price table - both changed since the apartment listings are the thing this section is actually about now that it's filtered to apartments only.

 **Category filter**: sample listings default to apartments (Chung cư) only, via `LISTING_CATEGORY_FILTER` (default `Chung cư`, matched as a substring against the listing's category).
 Set it to empty to show